 - Pelvic exam : An exam of the vagina, cervix, uterus, fallopian tubes, ovaries, and rectum.
 The doctor or nurse inserts one or two lubricated, gloved fingers of one hand into the vagina and places the other hand over the lower abdomen to feel the size, shape, and position of the uterus and ovaries.
 A speculum is also inserted into the vagina and the doctor or nurse looks at the vagina and cervix for signs of disease.
 A Pap test of the cervix is usually done.
 The doctor or nurse also inserts a lubricated, gloved finger into the rectum to feel for lumps or abnormal areas.

 - Ultrasound exam: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs and make echoes.
 The echoes form a picture of body tissues called a sonogram.
-The picture can be printed to be looked at later.transvaginal ultrasound.
+The picture can be printed to be looked at later.Other patients may have a transvaginal ultrasound.

 - CT scan (CAT scan): A procedure that makes a series of detailed pictures of areas inside the body, taken from different angles.
 The pictures are made by a computer linked to an x-ray machine.
 A dye may be injected into a vein or swallowed to help the organs or tissues show up more clearly.
 This procedure is also called computed tomography, computerized tomography, or computerized axial tomography.